fetchai/fetchd/CONTRIBUTING.md

 4. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the [repository](https://github.com/fetchai/fetchd).
     <!-- markdown-link-check-enable -->

-5. In your forked repository, make your changes in a new git branch created off of the `main` branch.
+5. In your forked repository, make your changes in a new git branch created off of the `master` branch.

 6. Make your changes, **including test cases and documentation updates where appropriate**.